 General Liability

+Simplified Interconnection Customers shall not be liable for damages associated with Inadvertent Export nor Inadvertent Import.
+Simplified Interconnection Customers shall not be required to maintain general liability insurance for potential damages caused by their facilities on the Company’s EPS.

 In connection with Interconnecting Customer’s performance of its duties and obligations under the Interconnection Service Agreement, Interconnecting Customer shall maintain, during the term of the Agreement, general liability insurance with a combined single limit of not less than:

 Five million dollars ($5,000,000) for each occurrence and in the aggregate if the Gross Nameplate Rating of Interconnecting Customer’s Facility is greater than five (5) MW;